If you wish to keep your lawn lovely all summer long - some maintenance will be required! Find out how best to keep your lawn healthy in summer.

-By regularly maintaining your lawn using these three steps, you’ll help to minimise any damage to it at the end of summer caused by hot dry weather, or just a few too many BBQ’s!
+Knowing how to keep your lawn healthy in spring and summer will ensure your garden is healthy and lush all season long.
+By regularly maintaining your grass using the steps below, you’ll help to minimise any damage to it at the end of summer caused by hot, dry weather or just a few too many BBQs!

-In our recent year-round fertiliser guide, we recommend applying a SLOW RELEASE: Spring Summer fertiliser.
+Our year-round fertiliser guide recommends applying a SLOW RELEASE: Spring Summer fertiliser.
 This offers four steady months of continuous feed.
-However, there may be some occasions – like the big family BBQ, where you wish for your lawn to look even greener.
-On these occasions, we recommend a QUICK RELEASE: Spring / Summer fertiliser.
-This is a nitrogen rich fertiliser that gives a quick burst of greenness so your lawn is dressed to impress, it will also give a boost of feed so any seedlings that may be struggling in the heat are pepped up with potassium!
+However, there may be some occasions – like the big family BBQ, where you wish your lawn to look even greener.
+On these occasions, we recommend applying a Quick Release Liquid Fertiliser or a QUICK RELEASE: Spring / Summer granular fertiliser.
+These nitrogen-rich fertilisers give your lawn a quick burst of greenness, so your lawn is dressed to impress.
+It will also give a boost of feed, so any seedlings that may be struggling in the heat are pepped up with potassium!

 4. Consider your next steps to keep your lawn healthy